 - Keeping downtown commerce vibrant by attracting residents and guests to visit Wayzata’s premier shops, restaurants, cafes, and gathering spots.

-Panoway will successfully render this vision, following two distinct phases of development.
+Panoway will successfully render this vision, following three distinct phases of development.